funalab/SymbolicIntegrator/README.md

    ```
    If you want to run it on the GPU, please specify the GPU ID with `--gpu` or `-g` option (ex. `--gpu 0`).

-5. How to train
+5. How to train (GPU recommended)

-   To train LSTM models with performing cross-validation, follow the commands below after change directory (GPU recommended).
+   To train LSTM models with performing cross-validation, follow the commands below after change directory.

    - LSTM string polish model